 The changes in dopamine levels and the limbic system are the primary means by which a person becomes addicted to nicotine.
 Once the effects of the last cigarette quickly wear off, they feel an urgency to smoke another one to avoid withdrawals.

 The symptoms of nicotine withdrawal can be quite serious and include:

 - Difficulty feeling pleasure

 - Inability to concentrate

 This is referred to as addiction or, in more technical materials, a disorder of motivation.
-Recent research suggests that cannabidiol (CBD) may be effective in treating various disorders of motivation, including addiction to nicotine.
+Recent research suggests that cannabidiol (CBD) might be effective in helping those who are trying to quit smoking cigarettes.

 What Is CBD Vaping?

 - A heating component, which is known as the atomizer